ibm-cloud-docs/vpc/backup_service_vpc_about.md

    - You can't create cross-regional copies of your second-generation volume backups if the source volume exceeds 10 TB.

 File share backups:
-* You can take a total of 750 backups per file share.
+* You can take a total of 750 backups per zonal file share.
 * You can't create a copy of a file storage backup in another region.
 File share snapshots and backups are tied to their source shares.
 If the share is deleted, the backups are deleted as well.
 * Backup snapshots are not supported for shares that have "VPC" access control mode.
 * The fast restore feature is not supported for file share backups.